agosh-saini/personal_scribe/README.md

 ## System Audio Recording Setup (BlackHole)

-To record system audio (what you hear: Zoom, YouTube, etc.) and optionally your microphone at the same time, follow these steps:
+To record system audio (what you hear: Zoom, YouTube, etc.).
+Currently running into issues with recording from the microphone at the same time.
+I believe it is a permissions issue.

 ### 1. Install BlackHole